 To examine this “garbage disposal” called “Garbage Collection” [GC], one can describe it as the smallest element of a NAND flash-memory module is a bit.
 Two or more pieces are an amount of information that is contained in a cell.
 Cells make up the pages and can be found in the blocks.
 Garbage collection frees those chunks of memory for reuse and the only downside to this is that the GC can only delete all blocks at once, and cannot delete individual pages within the block.

 Without TRIM, This would technically lead to a slow deterioration of performance and SSD would become fuller and fuller with data and GC would begin to struggle to keep up with.
-New data would continuously written to memory at a faster rate than the GC took place and a very high write-writing to disk should occur.
+New tasks would be continuously written to memory at a faster rate than GC took place and a very high write-to-disk would occur.

-“TRIM” – a more comprehensive approach that basically created the ability to manage dataraderingar.
+A more comprehensive approach that basically created the ability to manage data deletions.
 More efficient handling of pages is equated with a more efficient handling of blocks.
 Writing is reduced, and a higher performance can be maintained for a longer period of time.
 Endurance and reliability be improved even when the TRIM is enabled and works.

 IS MY TRIM ENABLED?

-TRIMcheck is a free tool created by Vladimir Panteleev from Moldova and is a current github project .
+The program “TRIMcheck” is a free tool created by Vladimir Panteleev from Moldova and is acurrent github project .

-When the TRIM work, you get the zeros on the sectors it wrote, plus a report that TRIM work.
+When the TRIM work, you get the zeros on the sectors it wrote, plus a notification if TRIM works.
 If the data is still there, you will be notified that the TRIM is not working.
 If you get a negative result and fsutil says TUNING is enabled in all cases, try to wait 10 minutes or so before running a third time.
-This program is good for cases where certain software use affordable solutions that cripple the TRIM to ensure the SSD compatibility.
+This program is great for those cases where some software uses cheap solutions that cripple TRIM to ensure SSD compatibility.
 In such a case shows the fsutil to TRIM is enabled, whether it really works or not.

 fsutil behavior query DisableDeleteNotify